pauloqueiroga/godraw/README.md

 ## Contributing

-Feel free to create Pull Requests with any improvements you'd like to see in this package.
+The package as it is fulfills all of my current needs, but it's not completely done.
+Feel free to create Pull Requests with any improvements and additions you'd like to see in this package.